mongodb-developer/graphql-typescript-example/README.md

 # GraphQL with MongoDB Example

-A production-ready GraphQL API built with Node.js, TypeScript, Apollo Server 4, Express, and MongoDB.
+A GraphQL API built with Node.js, TypeScript, Apollo Server 4, Express, and MongoDB.
 This project demonstrates full CRUD operations with persistent data storage, proper error handling, and graceful shutdown mechanisms.

 ## Features